musabbozkurt/data-collection-framework/DM/ReadMe.md

-installations
+Installations

--python3 or higher
+-python3 or higher version

 -mongodb database

 -xampp

+Recommended Installations

--pycharm ide(any version)
+-pycharm ide(any version it is optional but highly recommended)

--robomongo(to display your database it is optional )
+-robomongo(to display your database it is optional recommended)